jmsclrk/CV/README.md

 </div>

-I'm a full stack software developer with strong technical knowledge who is trained in good coding practices.
-A recent graduate from Makers Academy, also backed by years of production/project management experience.
+A recent graduate from Makers Academy, I'm a full stack software developer who combines strong technical knowledge and ample training in favoured coding practices with years of production/project management experience.

-## Background ##
+## BACKGROUND ##

-Backed by 4 years in broadcast in production/project management roles.
-London.
+Backed by 4 years in broadcast in production/project management roles, I was no stranger to tech and the constantly changing environment that comes with it.

 Recently completed Makers and my transformation in ability.